ilbers/isar/doc/technical_overview.md

  - Debian Stretch, i386

 In this case there will be 3 different build subtrees.
-So the standard example-hello demo application will be processed 3 times for each environment.
+So the standard hello-isar demo application will be processed 3 times for each environment.
 Three different sets of stamps will be used to distinguish build progress between different bitbake configurations.